Tail behaviour of stationary densities for one-dimensional random diffeomorphisms: Introduction

 The methods developed here rely on the features of the transfer operator near the boundary point.
 We expect them to be suitably adapted to different settings and variations from the problem addressed herein.
 For instance, a conditional version of the transfer operator can be used to study the density of the so-called \textit{quasi-stationary distributions}, and by this mean to study the asymptotic scaling of escape rates near a \textit{nondegenerate saddle-node bifurcation}, see \cite[Chapter 5]{Olicon21}.
 An improvement of these results follow in a similar way as those developed in this work, and will be communicated elsewhere.
 The analysis of quasi-stationary distributions becomes relevant in applications as a way to understand dynamical transient behaviour, which is of great importance, for instance, in ecological contexts \cite{Hastings21}.

-In the context of higher-dimensional systems, while it is established in \cite{Zmarrou07} that stationary densities are flat at the boundary of their support, formulating scaling laws like Theorems \ref{THMasymptotichyperbolic} and \ref{THMasymptoticNonhyperbolic} remains as open problems.
+In the context of higher-dimensional systems, formulating scaling laws like Theorems \ref{THMasymptotichyperbolic} and \ref{THMasymptoticNonhyperbolic} remains as open problems.
 A first approach to this problem should be considered in two-dimensional systems, where the geometrical features of the boundary sets of $\varepsilon$-neighbourhoods of compact sets have already been studied \cite{Timperi20}.
 Moreover, the persistence of the minimal invariant sets in higher dimensions is characterised by the normal hyperbolicity of the so-called \textit{boundary map} \cite{TeyTimperi23}.
 We expect these novel techniques to be useful to translate topological bifurcations into changes in the asymptotic behaviour of stationary distributions.